shrabanchakma/Bank-Management-System/readme.md

 ### 6.Deposit and Withdraw

-Users can deposit and withdraw money
+Users can deposit and withdraw money.

 ### 7.Admin page

 Have dedicated admin page to access all the users.
+Only Admin is able to access the admin page.

 ### 8.Admin page- view all user details

-Admin can access all user details
+Admin can access all user details.

 ### 9.Admin page- search user

-Admin can search a specific user with name and id
+Admin can search a specific user with name and id.

 ### 10.Admin page- create new admin